mohyunho/ACC_NAS/README.md

 method considerably reduces the training time (and, as a consequence, the total time of the evolutionary search), yet successfully discovers ar- chitectures compromising the two objectives.

 ## Note
+For more detail, please refer to our paper

+## References
 ```
 H. Mo and G. Iacca,
 Accelerating Evolutionary Neural Architecture Search for Remaining Useful Life Prediction,